HenryAnyiam/Simple_Tech_Blog/README.md

-# A Simple Tech Blog built Python/Django
+# A Simple Tech Blog built with Python/Django